sf-wdi-15/notes/week_04_auth_orm/day_4_jquery/dawn_intro_jquery/README.md

   4. Add and remove DOM elements using jQuery
   5. Bind events with jQuery
   6. Explore jQuery Widgets (maybe)
+  7. Talk some more about the jQuery object and how it works (maybe)

 ## What is jQuery?
 jQuery is a 3rd-party library that is intended to make front-end development tasks — particularly those involving DOM selection and manipulation — easier, faster, and more fun.